pdaxrom/usb2n64-adapter/README.md

 - Support for XBOX 360 Wired, XBOX ONE, HID gamepads
 - Support for USB mouses
 - Support for USB keyboards
-- Controller (memory) pack support (saving to Raspberry Pi Pico flash on console power off)
+- Controller (memory) pak support (saving to Raspberry Pi Pico flash on console power off)
-- Rumble pack support for XBOX 360 Wired and XBOX ONE gamepads
+- Rumble pak support for XBOX 360 Wired and XBOX ONE gamepads

 ## Build